inoxlang/inox/README.md

 **You can learn Inox directly in VSCode: download the [extension](https://marketplace.visualstudio.com/items?itemName=graphr00t.inox) and follow the explanations.**

 Inox can be used for scripting & provides a shell.
-The development of the language in those domains is not very active because Inox is focused on Web Application Development.
+The development of the language in those domains is not very active because Inox primarily focuses on Web Application Development.

 To learn scripting go [here](./docs/scripting-basics.md).
 View [Shell Basics](./docs/shell-basics.md) to learn how to use Inox interactively.